 Upon reaching the $3 billion level, the fund generator should not immediately start donating $120 million.
 Instead, the donation should wait a further 14 years to let the generator funds double to $6 billion.
 In this way, the fund generator can give $3 billion away every 14 years.
-With so much time required for the fund generator to reach the target level (138 years) versus the relatively small amount of time to double (14 years) waiting for doubling is the desirable choice.
+With so much time required for the fund generator to reach the target level (138 years) versus the relatively small amount of time to double (14 more years) the choice of waiting for doubling to begin is desirable and obvious.

 Society should balance both approaches.
 Currently, $3 million would represent six percent of their revenue of $50 million in 2018.
 Raising the $3 million over six years would take just one percent of their annual income.

-One hundred and fifty years does seem far fetched.
+One hundred and fifty years does seem far-fetched, but it is not that long.
 That amount of time spans the time between my grandmother’s era and my granddaughter’s era.
 Both would have loved each other dearly if given a chance.
 Creating a fund generator now is how we can be the grandparent giving to our grandchild’s grandchildren.